-Sports and Program Manager: A Sports and Program Manager is a member of the Special Olympics Georgia staff who serves as the program liaison for the designated regions/Areas of the state.
+Sports and Program Manager: A Sports and Program Manager is a member of the Special Olympics Georgia team member who serves as the program liaison for the designated regions/Areas of the state.

 Coach: A coach is an individual who works directly with a Special Olympics athlete in a hands on trainer/mentor role.
-A certified coach is one who has successfully completed an approved 4-6 hour Special Olympics Coaches Clinic and a 10-20 hour practicum.
+A certified coach is one who has successfully completed an approved 4-6 hour Special Olympics Coaches Clinic.